 - increasing inter-cropping;

 - increased multiple cropping;

-- improved soil analysis and increased and efficient use of fertilizers;
+- improved soil analysis and increased and efficient use of fertilizers:

 - increased use of other inputs;

-- the progressive introduction of improved seeds and improved livestock breeds; - other improvements in cultural practices; - use of organic manures. - 2.30 In addition to yield increases, the supply of food actually available for consumption can be increased substantially through a reduction in storage and handling losses.
-These will be reduced by improved extension advice and investment in on-farm storage facilities and by increased participation by the private sector in marketing, storage and processing. - 2.31 The results from monitoring weather conditions form an important tool that can be used to alert farmers about likely weather patterns in the future.
+- the progressive introduction of improved seeds and improved livestock breeds;

+- other improvements in cultural practices;

+- use of organic manures.

+- 2.30 In addition to yield increases, the supply of food actually available for consumption can be increased substantially through a reduction in storage and handling losses.
+These will be reduced by improved extension advice and investment in on-farm storage facilities and by increased participation by the private sector in marketing, storage and processing.

+2.31 The results from monitoring weather conditions form an important tool that can be used to alert farmers about likely weather patterns in the future.
 Farmers will be kept aware of changes in weather that might affect their production levels.

-Expansion in Marketing and Storage
+Food Marketing and Storage

-- 2.32 The feeding of Kenya's growing population will require increasing supplies of staple foods, principally cereals (maize, wheat, sorghum, millet, rice) pulses (peas, beans, grams) roots and tubers (cassava, potatoes), oilseeds (groundnuts, sunflower, simsim), fruits and vegetables, meat and meat products, dairy products, poultry and eggs.
-The production of these items will be stepped up in order to meet the country's needs for internal self-sufficiency. - 2.33 In addition to producing enough food to meet domestic demand, production levels will also be geared towards meeting strategic reserves sufficient to carry the country for at least six months in the event of drought.
-This will entail the development, largely by the private sector, of adequate storage facilities at appropriate locations in all districts alongside national storage facilities.
-To ensure that all parts of the country are food secure, the Government will operate public storage facilities in locations which for reasons of distance and demand, are uneconomic for the private sector.
-The Government will also ensure that funds are always available to finance food imports should this become necessary. - 2.34 As stated earlier, with diminished import substitution in the consumer goods industry and the drive towards export-led growth, agriculture will change in favour of exportables, particularly those in which the country has significant comparative advantage.
-Under this policy framework, it will be imperative to boost production and productivity so that there are sufficient supplies of the relevant commodities

-- available for export after priority internal consumption and strategic reserve needs have been met. - 2.35 To support the storage, marketing and distribution of the increased production, the development of additional storage and marketing capacity is required.
+- 2.32 Feeding of Kenya's growing population will require increasing supplies of staple foods, principally cereals (maize, wheat, sorghum, millet, rice) pulses (peas, beans, grams) roots and tubers (cassava, potatoes), oilseeds (groundnuts, sunflower, simsim), fruits and vegetables, meat and meat products, dairy products, poultry and eggs.
+The production of these items will be stepped up in order to meet the country's needs for internal self-sufficiency. - 2.33 In addition to producing enough food to meet domestic demand, production levels will also be geared towards meeting strategic reserves sufficient to carry the country through a minimum import lead time of three months in the event of drought.
+This will entail the development, largely by the private sector, of adequate storage facilities at appropriate locations in all districts alongside public owned or managed stores to be located appropriately to facilitate effectiveness and efficiency of NCPB in playing its role of maintaining strategic maize reserves. - 2.34 As stated earlier, with diminished import substitution in the consumer goods industry and the drive towards export-led growth, agriculture will change in favour of exportables, particularly those in which the country has significant comparative advantage.
+Under this policy framework, it will be imperative to boost production and productivity so that there are sufficient supplies of the relevant commodities available for export after priority internal consumption and strategic reserve needs have been met. - 2.35 To support the storage, marketing and distribution of the increased production, the development of additional storage and marketing capacity within the private sector will be encouraged.
 Most of this capacity will be required for cereals, legumes, horticulture, milk and beef.
 Current storage facilities in the country under the public and private sectors are more or less adequate for the present population size under the scenario of no futures trading.
 But to increase and improve marketing and storage capacities to cater for the requirements of the population by the year 2000, including gradual development of futures trading capacity, it is estimated that marketing and storage capacities need to be increased by more than 25 per cent above current levels.
 The investment in physical facilities will come largely from the private sector but the public sector will require to play a key role in facilitating the development of private sector participation through training of commodity dealers and access to long-term credit.
 The Government will also need to set the necessary environmental health standards and undertake the necessary regulatory inspection of facilities.